 Worth-the-Drive: Blue Mountain Resort

-If you’re looking for a change of scenery, head to the PA for winter thrills.
+If you're looking for a change of scenery, head to the PA for winter thrills.
 There are over 10 resorts to tube (and ski) in the Pocono Mountains. and Blue Mountain offers the fastest and longest lanes in the region—and the state!
 This resort has 34 lanes, so you never have to wait long for another run.
-And 3 running lifts means you spend more time sledding than toting that airtube back up the hill (and with over 1,000 feet of sledding, you’re not going to want to walk).
-Off-peak times cost $25/person.
-Otherwise, order your tickets online for $25 (a savings of $5/ticket).
-Stay at near-by Woodloch Resort and snow tubing—while not as “extreme” as the Blue Mountain experience—is complimentary with your stay.
+And 3 running lifts means you spend more time sledding than toting that airtube back up the hill (and with over 1,000 feet of sledding, you're not going to want to walk).
+Tickets start at $20/person.
+Stay at near-by Woodloch Resort and snow tubing—while not as "extreme" as the Blue Mountain experience—is complimentary with your stay.

 1660 Blue Mountain Dr., Palmerton, PA